-Although the terms “custody” and “visitation” still are frequently used in everyday conversation, based upon recent changes in Florida law, they no longer are favored when discussing family law matters Coral Springs.
+Although the terms “custody” and “visitation” still are frequently used in everyday conversation, based upon recent changes in Florida law, they no longer are favored when discussing child custody matters Coral Springs.
 Parenting issues in such cases are now negotiated or litigated primarily in terms of “parental responsibility” and “timesharing” issues.

 Though parenting issues are commonly understood in terms of “custody” and “visitation,” Florida law has been substantially revised in this area in recent years.
 Courts no longer designate one parent as “custodial parent” and the other as “noncustodial parent,” but instead implement a parenting plan that sets forth in fairly detailed terms the parties’ rights with respect to both decision-making and time sharing regarding their children.